sharat87/prestige/docs/content/index.md

 ```

-If we place our cursor on the first GET line and hit <kbd>Ctrl+Enter</kbd>, the first one would be executed.
-Similarly
+If we place our cursor on the first GET line and hit ((Ctrl+Enter)), the first one would be executed.
+Similarly for the
-for the second request.
+second request.
 The request that gets executed depends on where the cursor is *when the hotkey is invoked*.

 As mentioned earlier, a second section can be added for passing request body.
 Let's execute a simple POST request with a
 JSON body: